All Posts, General Encouragement, The Beauty of Scripture, Theological Things

 and your labor for that which does not satisfy?”

 God knows where we’ve been spending our energies and efforts.
-If we’re not already satisfied in Him (and sometimes even when we are, or when we should be), we are spending our resources — time, money, energy, attention — on things that will not satisfy us.
+If we’re not already satisfied in Him (and sometimes even when we are, or when we should be), we are spending our resources — time, money, energy, attention, life itself — on things that will not satisfy us.
 He is the only One who provides what we need.
 But we are easily fooled, easily convinced that other things will satisfy us and that God will not.
 We can rest assured (and remind ourselves) that God does not disappoint, that He intends for us to be fulfilled, and that He Himself is what our souls long for.
-And we can stop wasting our resources on all those other things.
+And we can stop wasting our resources and our lives on all those other things.

 “Listen diligently to Me, and eat what is good,